Raising a child can cause additional strain on your relationship!

-Because they are envious of their mother, most youngsters harbor anger toward their father.
-When a girl has a strong emotional bond with her father, the opposite may occur.
+Because they are envious of their mother, most youngsters harbor anger toward their fathers.
+The opposite may occur when a girl has a strong emotional bond with her father.

 The mother is the primary caregiver for the child and an important part of the child’s environment.

-The child interprets any shift in the mother’s gaze to another person, including the father, as a threat to their safety.
+The child interprets any shift in the mother’s gaze toward another person, including the father, as a threat to their safety.
 Jealousy serves as a protective mechanism for the child.

 There are several reasons why jealousy arises in children.

 However, the following are the most well-known causes of jealousy in children: